-4. Only the front brake of Louise is available with a special caliper for the so-called Postmount, which you find on Manitou suspension forks.
+4. Only the front brakes of Louise and Louise FR are available with a special caliper for the so-called Postmount, which you find on Manitou suspension forks.
 MAGURA does not offer rear brakes for the Postmount!
-As to Louise FR there is no Postmount version available!
+Installation: Mount caliper with MOUNTED wheel and rotor.
+Do not tighten the caliper bolts yet!
+Squeeze the lever blade and keep it.
+Tighten now the bolts.
+Tightening torque: 6Nm/51 in.lbs.